lowerbarriers/lowerbarriers.github.io/collections/_events/2022-04-26-membership-meeting.md

 ### Minutes

-**These minutes have not yet been approved by the membership at the following meeting after a review.
-This bolded section will be updated following the subsequent meeting to indicate approval status.**
+**These minutes have been approved by the membership at the June 2022 meeting.**

 _Lower Barriers membership meeting_